mnvr/mars/xfce.md

 /usr/share/themes/Default-xhdpi/xfwm4
 ```

-The (current, xfce 4.20) default GTK theme is Adwaita, and so is the icon
+The (current, Xfce 4.20) default GTK theme is Adwaita, and so is the icon
 theme.
 No cursor theme seems to be explicitly set.

 ```sh